aaqdas/aaqdas.github.io/_pages/about.md

 Ahoy!

 I am a First-Year Doctoral Student at Purdue.
-I explore microachitectural vulunerabilities and develop mitgitation mechanisms to make your hardware secure from microarchitectural attacks.
+I explore microachitectural vulnerabilities and develop mitigation mechanisms to make your hardware secure from microachitectural attacks.
 I am focused on Compute Express Link (CXL) security in particular.

 I did my B.Engg in Electrical Engineering from National University of Sciences and Technology (NUST) in Pakistan.
 In this duration, I met some incredible people I worked with to learn both hardware and software development.
 In that time, I worked as a Research Intern at Signal Processing and Machine Learning Lab at NUST, where I worked on development of a deep learning based tool for highlighting anomalous keratin pearl in skin tissues.
 I also assisted at AI Lounge, where I have collaborated with Dr. Hassan Aqeel from Aston University and Dr. S.A.
 Zaidi at University of Leeds to develop teaching material for a workshop on TinyML.
 As part of my engineering design project, I worked with System-on-Chip Lab and Integrated Circuits Design Lab at NUST to develop a vector extension based on RISC-V Vector Instruction Set Architecture.
 I have recently submitted a manuscript to present my work, which is currently under the review process.